vipasyan/Master-thesis-3D-reconstruction/README.md

 ```
 to get synthetic Lego dataset and the LLFF Fern dataset.

-For 200k iterations on NVIDIA GeForce RTX 3090 it took 10 hours.
+For 200k iterations, it took about 10 hours on NVIDIA GeForce RTX 3090.

 To optimize a low-res Fern NeRF: